mickiedd/carnd_t1p5/writeup_template.md

 The code for this step is contained in the 1st code cell of the IPython notebook p5_sliding_windows.ipynb.

-I decided to search random window positions at the scales of 0.5, 0.25, 0.125 all over the image and came up with this:
+I decided to search random window positions at the scales of 1, 2, 3 all over the image and came up with this:

 ![alt text][image3]

+the overlap of the window is 0.5

 It seems that the max scale of 3 is enough for this project.